Doronov-IV/learning-programming/code/README.md

 ## C# ITstep

 ### Basics
-A common concepts of .NET via console kind of applications.
+Common concepts of .NET via console kind of applications.

 ### Visual
 An Introduction to visual interface programming, in parallel with introduction to databases.